kip-dk/angular-xrm-webresource/README.md

 *dist* is where to find the distribution files.
 The tool will simply upload all files and create a similar structure within dynamic 365.

-url, user, password should be self Self-explaining.
+url, user, password should be Self-explaining.

 Since I have a running Dynamic 365 on my box on the "kipon-dev" domain, i am ready to go: